 Gravity data were collected along two lines approximately 5 km long.
 The aim was to identify the depth of the basement, which is outcropping to the eastern boundary of the tenement.
 According to the obtained results, some possibilities have been interpreted: Different interpretations, assuming different ground density values, show the possibility of a concealed intrusive below the gravels or ignimbrites in a graven structure of the basement.
 Other models are less consistent, but the drill holes did not confirm the models.

-Drilling done by Antares (predecessor of Regulus) consisted in 8 drill holes for a total of 1378.65 meters with both, RC and DDH methods (Figure 2).
+Drilling done by Antares consisted of 8 drill holes for a total of 1378.65 m with both, RC and DDH methods (Figure 2).
 Drill holes did not find additional mineralization, or areas with alteration of interest.